 Pashka (often called Pascha, Pasha, or Paska) is an Eastern European Easter dessert popular in Christian Orthodox communities.
 Easter Paska is also a traditional dish for many Greeks, and even Finns.
 However, the origin and original recipe come from Russia.
 Pashka is a cheesecake-like dessert (minus the crust) with a sweet custardy texture.

-Most often you’ll see it garnish with candied orange or lemon zest along with nuts to enhance its festive nature.
+Most often you’ll see it garnished with candied orange or lemon zest along with nuts to enhance its festive nature.
 This dessert is a symbolic representation of the tomb of Jesus Christ.
 Traditional recipes require that Pashka be formed in the shape of a pyramid with an XB engraving (Celtic for ‘Christ has risen).
 If you can’t find a wooden mold, you may use a regular pudding bowl instead.
 Then use the candied zest and nuts to create the symbolic XB letters.

 These letters originate from Russian and stand for “Христос Воскрес” (Christos voskres) — “Christ is risen.”